spawaskar-cora/cora-docs/docs/index.md

 The CoRA Ecosystem is build to on a flexible, extentesible and modular architecture, allowing for new modules to be added.
 It provides for easy integration with the flexibility to add new applications based on the cora data and integration frameworks.
 Users will be able to easily access their data via the data integration API allowing for integrations with other external systems as well as use for advanced analytics modules based upon new research, tools and technologies.

 ### CoRA Ecosystem sublevel1
 The CoRA Ecosystem is build to on a flexible, extentesible and modular architecture, allowing for new modules to be added.
 It provides for easy integration with the flexibility to add new applications based on the cora data and integration frameworks.
 Users will be able to easily access their data via the data integration API allowing for integrations with other external systems as well as use for advanced analytics modules based upon new research, tools and technologies.

+#### CoRA Ecosystem sublevel-sublevel1
+The CoRA Ecosystem is build to on a flexible, extentesible and modular architecture, allowing for new modules to be added.
+It provides for easy integration with the flexibility to add new applications based on the cora data and integration frameworks.
+Users will be able to easily access their data via the data integration API allowing for integrations with other external systems as well as use for advanced analytics modules based upon new research, tools and technologies.

+#### CoRA Ecosystem sublevel-sublevel2
+The CoRA Ecosystem is build to on a flexible, extentesible and modular architecture, allowing for new modules to be added.
+It provides for easy integration with the flexibility to add new applications based on the cora data and integration frameworks.
+Users will be able to easily access their data via the data integration API allowing for integrations with other external systems as well as use for advanced analytics modules based upon new research, tools and technologies.

 ### CoRA Ecosystem1 sublevel2